 Do you accept insurance?

-I'm on most insurance panels and will bill insurance for you.
+I'm on several insurance panels and will bill insurance for you.
 You'll want to confirm with your insurance company (1) your co-payment (cost share) amount and (2) your deductible.
 Some insurance plans have very high deductibles, and we should chat about how to manage the cost.

 Do I have to use insurance?